Conclusion of Lukangaba Primary School Water Project – Zambia

 “The year 2014 and 2015 rainy seasons have been a challenge to the country of Zambia.
 The region has experienced a drought that has caused the water table to dry completely.
 As a result, the Lukangaba community, as well as Lukangaba school, are particularly grateful for the gesture received from Water Charity in shortening and eradicating the water crisis that had hit our school.

-Due to drought experienced in the area, the school and entire Lukangaba community has relied on streams and shallow wells for water that is not safe or healthy for human consumption.
+Due to the drought experienced in the area, the school and the entire Lukangaba community have relied on streams and shallow wells for water that is not safe or healthy for human consumption.
 However, with the now-rehabilitated borehole, the school and the surrounding community are now 100% secure in terms of safe drinking water.